ssheggrud/Mod_20_Project/README.md

  - We have come up with few dashboards and a storyboard in Tableau.
  - We have started work on linking our tableau vizualization to our html page using Tableau Javascript API.
  - Successful transformed the 2017 Election year Individual, Committee, and Expenditures raw CSV's into a transformed and test ready file from Google Colab using Pyspark and Pandas while exporting the cleaned dataframes into SQL and new local CSVs.
 To see the final 2017 transformation process please refer to the **DataCleaningTransformation** folder.
+ - Static table, join script and other DB scripts were added to the DBScripts folder.
+ - A base sklearn's K-nearest neighbor model can been created and run on a sample 2017 data.

 ## Data
 Datasets date back from 2001 to present year 2021.